input-output-hk/cardano-sl/wallet-new/docs/updates.md

             '200':
               schema:
                 $ref: '#/definitions/WalletSoftwareUpdate'
-              description: 'The latest available update.'
+              description: 'The latest available update, which can be available, downloaded, skipped or applied already.'
+            '404':
+              description: 'There are no updates available (this node never saw one)'
         post:
           description: >
             Applies this update.
 It takes as input in the body